-- 101-102.
-(1a and 1b.)
+-102.
 ELEMENTARY LATIN Five hours first semester This course covers one unit of Latin for entrance to college and is intended for those who have had no Latin in their high school course.
-No credit is granted for 101-102 unless credit has been earned for 103-104. - 103-104.
-(1b and 2b.)
-SECOND YEAR LATIN Five hours second semester The equivalent of four books of Cæsar's Gallic Wars is read.
-Equivalent to one unit of Latin for admission.
+No credit is granted for 101-102 unless credit has been earned for 103-104.

+103-104.
+SECOND-YEAR LATIN Five hours second semester

+The equivalent of four books of Cæsar's Gallic Wars is read.
+Equivalent to one unit of Latin for admission,

-105. (1.)
-ROMAN ORATORY Three hours Catilinarian orations of Cicero and Latin prose composition.
+105. ROMAN ORATORY

+Catilinarian orations of Cicero and Latin prose composition.
 This course is offered for those students who present two units of Latin for admission.

-200. (3.)
-POETRY Three hours Selections from the various works of Ovid.
-Study of Latin
+200. POETRY Three hours Selections from the various works of Ovid.
+Study of Latin prosody and Roman mythology

-- prosody and Roman mythology.
-Students will be given the privilege to select this course or Horace 306. - 202.
-(4.)
-POETRY (Continued) Three hours Parts of Books I to VI of Virgil's Æneid.
+Students will be given the privilege to select this course or Horace 306.

+- 202. POETRY (Continued) Three hours Parts of Books I to VI of Virgil's Æneid.
 Translation and interpretation, metrical reading, and studies in Roman mythology. - 301.
-(5.)
 PHILOSOPHICAL TREATISES Three hours Cicero's De Senectute and De Amicitia.
 Papers by the students on assigned subjects. - 303.
-(7.)
 ROMAN HISTORIANS Two or three hours Livy, Book XXI: the history and the life of Rome during the period of the Punic Wars.
+Not offered in 1934-'35.